 What this represents for the latter two countries - and their respective business interests - is a major opportunity.
 There can be no doubt that the UK leaving is not ideal, and will represent a financial shock in the short term.
 It will also be a loss of political capital on key European issues, at least for Germany.
 In Emmanuel Macron however, France has a leader ready-made and waiting to court financial interests, as well as stepping into the political void left by Brexit.

 Macron famously worked as an investment banker before his foray into politics.
 However, he is also well aware of the potential of the digital economy thanks to his time as Minister of the Economy, Industry and Digital Affairs, and as a champion of the La French Tech initiative.

 Germany meanwhile is stable, and in a position to take the hit from Brexit while planning for future growth.
 Angela Merkel is favourite to win re-election this year, and her CDU Party is well aware of the need to supplement Germany’s manufacturing industry with software expertise.
 Both countries are likely to enact further business friendly reforms, designed to make it easier for financial companies and startups to make the switch.

 It is still very early in the Brexit process, and there remain some shreds of optimism for the UK.
 But few would claim that the Brexit path it is currently on is a profitable one, even if it establishes certain freedoms that are deemed worthwhile.
 It only remains to be seen how many businesses stick it out in the world’s 5th largest economy, and how many opt to move to the 4th and 6th.

-If you want to open your company in France, start a business in Germany or take advantage of any post-Brexit opportunities in the UK, you can call us on 0033 (0) 1 53 57 49 10 or email us via our contact page and we'll be happy to help.
+If you want to open your company in France, start a business in Germany or take advantage of any post-Brexit opportunities in the UK, download our free guides below and either call us on 0033 (0) 1 53 57 49 10 or email us via our contact page and we'll be happy to help.